 Suitability of subject matter for youth

 Appropriate reading level for youth

+Relevance to the experiences and contributions of diverse populations

 Public demand for an author, title or subject is an important criterion.
 All requests from patrons for specific authors, titles or subjects will be considered.

 Title availability is another important consideration.
-Given the volatile world of digital rights and publishers, it is important to note that although titles may be available for purchase to consumers from various outlets, they may not be available to WPLC patrons because certain major publishers do not allow public libraries to purchase digital editions of titles, and/or place embargos on new titles for a designated time period.
+Given the volatile world of digital rights and publishers, it is important to note that although titles may be available for purchase to consumers from various outlets, they may not be available to WPLC patrons because some publishers do not allow public libraries to purchase digital editions of titles, and/or place embargos on new titles for a designated time period.

 In addition to content and availability criteria for selection, given the digital nature of this collection, selectors must also take into consideration format factors.
 The following criteria will be considered.